-The defining feature of childhood is physical development, when the individual grows to approach full physical size.
-A salient feature of adolescence is the reorientation and restructuring of the personality, and thinking and relationships to the surrounding world.
+A salient feature of human adolescence is the reorientation and restructuring of the personality, of thinking and relationships to the surrounding world.
 As physical growth plateaus, the adolescent directs their developmental efforts to training body and mind with skills and an education, reaching out to explore the world, and reorienting their web of social connections diametrically away from the nurturing nuclear family toward the indifferent wider world, in search of a romantic partner and a role in adult society.
 They build connections with the surrounding world and take on responsibilities.
-Eventually, in maturity the individual lives out and actualizes their spiritual potential, making a contribution to society in a career and/or raising a family and a next generation.
+Eventually, in maturity the individual lives out and actualizes their spiritual potential,making a contribution to society in a career and/or raising a family and a next generation.
 Human society on earth, if it can successfully develop to its potential, may be headed toward a centuries distant Solar-Age maturity, hardly imaginable today and not my concern here.

 Analogous early, middle and late developmental stages can be observed in the development of plants, insects, reptiles, mammals, humans and organizations.
 Butterflies present the clearest example, restructuring in the pupa stage, but many organisms transform themselves for reproductive maturity once they reach full size.
 Parallels can be drawn with business development models and with the phase changes of solid, liquid and gas.